 ❑ Use commas properly with dates, as in December 7, 1941, or use the preferred dating system without commas, for example, 7 December 1941.

-❑ When quoting a source, be sure to identify the speaker in the text.
+❑ When quoting a source, be sure to identify the speaker in the body of the text.

-❑ When quoting, use double quotation marks without spaces between the quotation marks and the first and last word.
+❑ When quoting, use double quotation marks, without inserting spaces between the quotation marks and the first and last word.

 ❑ Place punctuation inside quotation marks, aside from colons, semicolons, and sometimes quotation marks.